fbpx

 • Lack of water for a prolonged time; or

-• Any other reasonable circumstance that could be expected to cause suffering, disability, or death to the animal.
+• Any other reasonable circumstance that could be expected to cause suffering, disability, or death to the animals.

 What are the Penalties Associated with Violating Penal Code Section 597.7?

 Penalties associated with violating Penal Code section 597.7 depend upon whether the animal suffered from great bodily injury.
-If the animal does not suffer great bodily injury, the individual will likely be charged with an infraction and pay fines of up to $100.
+If the animal does not suffer great bodily injury, the individual will likely face an infraction charge and pay fines up to $100.
 If the animal suffers great bodily injury, the individual may be charged with a misdemeanor and may face up to 6 months in jail and/or pay fines of up to $500.

 What is an Infraction?